minjujoy/rl_project_minju/README.md

 # Multi-Product Inventory Optimization with Reinforcement Learning

-This project applies Proximal Policy Optimization (PPO) to a multi-product inventory management problem.
+This project applies Reinforcement Learning (RL) to solve a classical inventory management problem.
+This applies Proximal Policy Optimization (PPO) to a multi-product inventory management problem.
 The agent learns optimal ordering strategies for 3 products under uncertain and seasonal demand with delivery delays (lead time).